The basis of somatic education is your ability to sense and become aware of what's happening in your body.

 Working with the soma is the basis of somatic practices.
 These practices are not about the development of muscle or some specified body shape.
 They are about internal awareness, the flow of breath in the body, releasing muscle tension, developing our own natural movement, and being healthy.

 Somatic education dates back to the mid- and late nineteenth century Gymnastik movement in Northern Europe and the Eastern United States.
-At a time when physicians still used the crudest uses of surgery and medication, and when psychotherapy was just beginning, the practitioners of branches of Gymnastik already did sophisticated healing work using expressive movement, sensory awareness, sound, music, and touch.
+When physicians still used the crudest surgery and medication, and when psychotherapy was just beginning, the practitioners of branches of Gymnastik already did sophisticated healing work using expressive movement, sensory awareness, sound, music, and touch.

 In the late 1800s, F. M. Alexander in Melbourne, Australia, and Leo Kofler in New York both experienced chronic laryngitis for which physicians could find no cause or cure.
 Conducting independent healing investigations, Alexander and Kofler both discovered that learning to fully inhabit their body movements, posture, and voice, healed the laryngitis.
 Similar experiences happened to Moshe Feldenkrais, Ida Rolf, Gerda Alexander, Ilsa Middendorf, and others who discovered healing capacities inherent in heightened bodily experience.

 Because the innovators of somatic education worked mostly with non-verbal practices, few texts describe the early work, and much of the early knowledge has been lost.
 World War I broke up the early interdisciplinary somatics community.
-World War II further dispersed the pioneers, forcing many to put aside the more visionary aspects of their work and eke out a living as refugees, marketing their work under the more acceptable forms of physical rehabilitation or psychotherapy.
+World War II further scattered the pioneers.
+Many had to put aside the more visionary aspects of their work and eke out a living as refugees, marketing their work under the more acceptable forms of physical rehabilitation or psychotherapy.

 Photo Credit: Matthew Venn/Flickr/CCHome › Somatic Education